PROMYS for Teachers participants in 2012

 Focus on Mathematics is an NSF-funded Math and Science Partnership of five school districts, three universities, and a R&D institution (EDC) centered at Boston University and founded on the principles of PROMYS.
 The partnership has developed a portfolio of programs including academic year seminars, colloquia, summer institutes, math fairs, school-based study groups with core involvement of mathematicians, and degree programs, including PROMYS for Teachers.

-Math for America Boston, founded in 2010, is a partnership with Boston University (BU) and the Massachusetts Institute of Technology (MIT)/Wellesley Scheller Teacher Education Program (STEP), with support from the National Science Foundation’s Robert Noyce Scholarship Program and private foundations.
+Math for America Boston, founded in 2010, is a partnership with Boston University (BU), Boston College, Education Development Center, Inc. (EDC), and the Massachusetts Institute of Technology (MIT)/Wellesley Scheller Teacher Education Program (STEP), with support from the National Science Foundation’s Robert Noyce Scholarship Program, private donors, and private foundations.
 MfA Boston’s mission is to improve mathematics education in greater Boston public secondary schools by recruiting, training and retaining talented mathematics teachers.
 All participants will begin their program with the six-week PfT immersion experience.
-Over time, we expect these teachers to build ongoing communities of mathematically expert master teachers who will contribute to enriching the intellectual landscape of math teachers working in Boston area schools.
+These teachers are building ongoing communities of mathematically expert master teachers who contribute to enriching the intellectual landscape of math teachers working in Boston area schools.

 Math for America National will provide funding for a limited number Master Teachers from around the country to attend PROMYS for Teachers 2014.
 Housing on the Boston University campus will be provided.